 The study’s focus will be an examination of the current operating arrangements of the waste management system in NI.
 It will consider whether NI’s waste management structure is able to meet the future challenges facing the industry and the pledges made at COP 27.

-We aim to publish this report in late 2023.
+We aim to publish this report early 2024.